Turmeric vs Salicylic Acid: Which Is Better for Acne?

 Choose Salicylic Acid If You Have:

-Blackheads and whiteheads, oily skin with clogged pores, bumpy skin texture, or need results within a month.
+Blackheads and whiteheads, oily skin with clogged pores, bumpy skin texture, or you need results within a month.

 How to Use Turmeric and Salicylic Acid Together